 When it comes to transporting a bike on your vehicle, there are three distinctly different systems.
 The first is a roof rack, which is secured to the rails on the roof of car.
 The next is a trunk mounted system, that secures the bike rack to the trunk of the vehicle.
-And the last is a system that connects to a trailer hitch installed onto the chassis of the vehicle – a hitch mounted rack.
+And the last is a system that connects to a trailer hitch installed onto the frame of the vehicle – a hitch mounted rack.

-And it’s this last type that we are concerned with today.
-One of the most common queries people have before buying a hitch mounted rack, is how much wobble can be seen from a loose fitting mount.
 Regardless of what size hitch is being used, it’s not uncommon to see your bike wobbling on the rack while driving.
 Watching a bike you may have spent several thousand dollars on, dance in the rearview mirror, may be a little disconcerting.

 Why do bicycle racks that are hitch mounted wobble?